 All candidates interested in the CVPD Cadet Program program are REQUIRED to attend an orientation prior to submitting an application.
 Applicants must be accompanied by a parent or legal guardian; this includes applicants between the ages of 18-20 years of age.
 The next orientation is scheduled for August 26, 2019.

 Applicants who attend the orientation and successfully submit a completed application before the deadline will be invited to attend a physical training assessment.
 Based the applicants overall performance, select applicants will be invited to participate in a panel interview.
-Candidates who are successful in the interview will be subject to a thorough background investigation prior to receiving a formal invitation to join the Explorer program.
+Candidates who are successful in the interview will be subject to a thorough background investigation prior to receiving a formal invitation to join the program.
 The number of candidates invited to join the program changes annually and is based several factors.

 The application process is intended to mirror the Law Enforcement hiring processes in order to better prepare the applicant for a career in Law Enforcement.

-The Chula Vista Police Explorers hold training session lasting approximately two hours at the station every other week.
+The Chula Vista Police Cadets hold training session lasting approximately two hours at the station every other week.
 Training may include topics such as physical training, defensive tactics, CPR/First Aid, or firearms.
 Additionally, demonstrations are occasionally offered in areas such as mobile field force, canine, gang enforcement, and forensics.